Lake Chesdin: Bluegill

 Bluegill are also commonly found in Lake Chesdin, but due to competition for food from other species, few exceed 7 in.

 Walleye

 Though walleye are not stocked often in Lake Chesdin, it has some up to and exceeding 7 lb.

 Striped bass

 One of Lake Chesdin's most notable species of fish is the striped bass, with some reaching 25 lb.
 They are regularly stocked.

 Channel catfish

 Lake Chesdin has a great population of channel catfish.
-These catfish can be found in abundance in the lake ranging from 2 to 6 lb.
+These catfish can be found in abundance in the lake, and range from 2 to 6 lb.

 White perch

-There is an abundance of white perch in the lake.
-They are one of the most numerous fish in the lake and can reach up to 10 in.
+White perch are one of the most numerous fish in the lake.
+They can reach up to 10 in.